chuangxinyuan/templates/README.md

 - [TensorFlow training](https://github.com/onepanelio/templates/blob/master/workflows/tensorflow-mnist-training) - Simple MNIST training example using TensorFlow.
 - [TensorFlow Object Detection training](https://github.com/onepanelio/templates/blob/master/workflows/tf-object-detection-training) - Workflow for object detection model training fully integrated with CVAT and included in Onepanel deployment.

+📍The following templates have been tested and are ready to use in AIMP.

+- ✔[TensorFlow Object Detection training](https://github.com/chuangxinyuan/templates/blob/master/workflows/tf-object-detection-training) - Workflow for object detection model training fully integrated with CVAT and included in AIMP deployment.
+The pip source has been changed to Tsinghua Source.

 ### Workspace Templates
 Workspace Templates consist of YAML definitions and Docker images that define stateful instances like JupyterLab, CVAT and any other IDE.